Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 4. Appreciative Inquiry Quiz

 The AI quiz is a short exercise focused on building knowledge application, information exchange, and reading comprehension.
-The test comprises of multiple choice questions on the basics of appreciative inquiry and is easily scorable.
+The test consists of multiple-choice questions on the basis of appreciative inquiry and is easily scoreable.

 Appreciative Inquiry Survey